Walt Disney Imagineering: Principles

 New concepts and improvements are often created to fulfill specific needs.
 For instance, the Soarin' Over California ride system was designed to help guests experience the sensation of flight.
 During development, Imagineer Mark Sumner found an erector set in his attic, which quickly inspired the solution to create this experience.
 The ride effectively simulates hang gliding.
 One of Imagineering's techniques, "blue sky speculation", is a process in which ideas are generated without limitations.
 Imagineers may develop a bold idea in extreme detail, initially disregarding budgetary or physical constraints.
 It can take up to five years for an idea to turn into a finished attraction.
-The company consider this the beginning of a design process, believing, "if it can be dreamt, it can be built."
+The company considers this the beginning of a design process, believing, "if it can be dreamt, it can be built".

 WDI partnered with the Khan Academy to create a series of online video classes called Imagineering in a Box, to allow students to "explore different aspects of theme park design, from characters to ride development..."
 The classes, which are organized into three main categories (Creating Worlds, Designing Attractions, and Bringing Characters to Life), are presented by WDI employees using multimedia lessons and exercises.